mousahakim/School-Management-System/README.md

 # School-Management-System
-A robust school sanagement system for Afghan schools.
+A comprehensive school management system for Afghan schools.